 - Personal Statement (mention which U of MN faculty you are interested in.
 Description of research should also be included, it does not have to be a separate document)

 - Writing example (not required)

 - CV or resume (optional but recommended)

-- English Language test scores (TOEFL or IELTS, international students only.
-If studied at an English speaking university, scores are not required.)
+- English Language test scores (TOEFL or IELTS, international students only.)

 The Graduate Record Examination (GRE) general and subject scores are NOT required to apply to the program.
 Note that the University's Graduate School application system still includes a spot for GRE scores; however, you are not required to enter them.
 Our application review committee will NOT view these scores, even if you do submit them.

 View FAQ for answers to the most commonly asked admissions questions.

 A decision on your application will be emailed to you after your application has been carefully reviewed by the admissions committee.
 See FAQ for admissions timeline.

 Admissions Committee Mission Statement